garden-io/garden/docs/using-garden/README.md

 # Using Garden

-This section contains short guides on the main Garden constructs and how to configure Garden projects.
-These guides are very useful for those getting started with Garden but also for those that need to brush up on these concepts or that haven't started using them.
+This section contains short guides on Garden's main concepts and on how to configure Garden projects.
+These guides are very useful for those getting started with Garden, but also for those who need to brush up on these concepts (or who haven't started using them).

-Each guide serves as a standalone introduction to the concept but it's still recommended that you go through them in order.
+Each guide serves as a standalone introduction to the concept but we still recommend that you go through them in order.

 There's no need to finish them all at once though.
 By adding a [project configuration](./projects.md), [modules](./modules.md), and [services](./services.md), you can already deploy your project with Garden.
 You can then come back when you're ready to add [tests](./tests.md), [tasks](./tasks.md) and [workflows](./workflows.md).